Mr. Potter: Reception

 Richard Corliss of Time magazine described Barrymore's portrayal as, "...
 Scrooge, the Grinch and Simon Legree in one craggy, crabby package".

 Mr. Potter ranks at #6 on the American Film Institute's list of the 50 Greatest Villains in American film history.
-Some commentators attempt to argue for Mr. Potter, promoting him as a symbol of entrepreneurial capitalism and sidestepping the fact that Potter stole eight thousand dollars from the investors of the Bailey Building and Loan.
+Some commentators attempt to argue for Mr. Potter, promoting him as a symbol of entrepreneurial capitalism.
 In truth, at the time of the film's release the FBI made a file on the film that cited an unnamed expert in the film industry who thought the portrayal of Potter as a banker was unfair.
 The FBI placed the film on their list of suspected communist propaganda, keeping it there until 1956.
 The FBI's internal memo said that the film "represented a rather obvious attempt to discredit bankers by casting Lionel Barrymore as a 'scrooge-type' so that he would be the most hated man in the picture.
 This ... is a common trick used by communists."

 Influences

 The Simpsons creator Matt Groening drew inspiration from Mr. Potter for the character Mr. Burns.

-Barrymore's portrayal of Mr. Potter inspired the voice of mad scientist Simon Bar Sinister in the Underdog cartoon series.
+Barrymore's portrayal of Mr. Potter inspired Allen Swift's portrayal of mad scientist Simon Barsinister in the Underdog cartoon series.

-In an interview with Sir Michael Parkinson in 2002, Peter Kay stated that he named the Phoenix Nights character Brian Potter after Mr. Potter.
+In an interview with Michael Parkinson in 2002, Peter Kay stated that he named the Phoenix Nights character Brian Potter after Mr. Potter.